Latent-Fields/Reflective-Ethical-Engine-assembled/README.md

 REE is built around a simple claim:

 > Ethics cannot be compiled away into design‑time rules.
-Any agent acting under uncertainty while affecting others accumulates **moral residue** (persistent cost) even when it makes the “best available” choice.
+Any agent acting under uncertainty while affecting others accumulates **moral residue** in memory and learning.
+Ethics does not come without error.

 REE therefore treats ethical consequence as **runtime function**